Nutrient needs during wine fermentation

 - Video on how to restart a stuck ferment

-The procedures described follow the same general methods but recommend different commercial products to achieve similar goals.
-Carefully follow the manufacturers recommended procedures depending on what yeast and nutrient products you use.
+These procedures follow the same general methods but recommend different commercial products to achieve similar goals.
+Carefully follow the manufacturer's recommended procedures.

-- Warmer growing seasons can result in grapes with high Brix and low YAN that potentially could result in stuck or sluggish fermentations
+- Warmer growing seasons can result in grapes with high Brix and low YAN that could result in stuck or sluggish fermentations.

-- Assessment of YAN is crucial to determine appropriate nutrient additions
+- YAN assessment is crucial to determine appropriate nutrient additions.

-- Balance of DAP and complex yeast nutrients recommended to provide YAN and micronutrients
+- A balance of DAP and complex yeast nutrients is recommended to provide YAN and micronutrients.

-- Excessive use of nutrients can cause over vigorous fermentations and change aroma profile - legal limits for some nutrient additives
+Excessive use of nutrients can cause overvigorous fermentations and change aroma profile.
+There are legal limits for some nutrient additives.

-- Re-starting stuck fermentations involves treating wine with SO2/lysozome/yeast hulls if necessary followed by preparation of a healthy rescue yeast population
+- Restarting stuck fermentations involves treating wine with SO2, lysozome or yeast hulls if necessary, followed by preparation of a healthy rescue yeast population.

-- Slow addition of stuck wine to yeast preparation in step-wise manner
+- Slowly add stuck wine to yeast preparation in a stepwise manner.